sca075/mqtt_vacuum_camera/docs/colours.md

 ![Screenshot 2024-03-16 at 09 58 35](https://github.com/sca075/valetudo_vacuum_camera/assets/82227818/6d276689-cd8e-4948-ba82-5027a9be3902)

 It is also possible to customize the rooms description of the menu by the advanced options.
-This customization will is apply to all Cameras therefore it is not possible to have different rooms description for each camera.
+This customization will apply to all cameras; therefore, it is not possible to have different room descriptions for each camera.

 ![Screenshot 2024-08-19 at 12 11 22](https://github.com/user-attachments/assets/f406b4b8-3766-47a9-9d5d-b65a1e52cb25)